PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music

 We analyse the performance of different music genres per song on the polyphonic test sets -- Hansen, Jamendo and Mauch.
-The music genre distribution and average lyrical word duration per utterance in poly-train, poly-dev and poly-test is summarized in Table~\ref{genre}, and the test datasets consist of three broad genre categories -- pop, hiphop and metal, as given in \cite{9054567}.
+The music genre distribution and average lyrical word duration per utterance in poly-train, poly-dev and poly-test is summarized in Table~\ref{genre}, and the test datasets consist of three broad genre categories -- pop, hip hop and metal, as given in \cite{9054567}.
 We report the lyrics transcription performance by music genre for our best performing models in Table~\ref{genre}.

-We observe that the proposed PoLyScriber frameworks consistently outperform the DM-based approaches and two-step approaches across all the genres, which further verifies the effectiveness of the joint-training technique over the conventional approaches.
+We observe that the proposed PoLyScriber and its variants consistently outperform the DM-based approaches and two-step approaches across all the genres, which further verifies the effectiveness of the integrated fine-tuning technique over the conventional approaches.
 PoLyScriber-NoAug model without data augmentation performs the best for the metal songs, which suggests that the SNR-based diversity generated in the training data through our augmentation method does not appropriately generalize the model for metal songs.
-Metal songs often contain loud distorted guitar sounds which is not that common in pop and hip hop songs.
-The kinds of instruments used in metal songs differ from pop or hiphop songs, and the music tracks used for augmentation were mostly from pop genre, which may have been the reason of this drop in performance for metal songs.
-For hiphop songs, data augmentation involved models including PoLyScriber and PoLyScriber-L perform better than other models without data augmentation.
-This suggests that data augmentation provides more diversity and robustness that helps in lyrics transcription of hiphop songs.
+Metal songs often contain loud distorted guitar sounds which is not that common in pop and hip-hop songs.
+The kinds of instruments used in metal songs differ from pop or hip-hop songs, and the music tracks used for augmentation were mostly from pop genre, which may have been the reason of this drop in performance for metal songs.
+For hip-hop songs, data augmentation involved models including PoLyScriber and PoLyScriber-L perform better than other models without data augmentation.
+This suggests that data augmentation provides more diversity and robustness that helps in lyrics transcription of hip-hop songs.